 BOND: When did you think about becoming a lawyer?
 What kind of career plans did you have early on?

 MARSH: I wanted to be a truck driver.
-In a rural area the only thing I could see was trucks moving up and down the road.
-That looked exciting.
+In a rural area, the only thing I could see was trucks moving up and down the road.
+And that looked exciting.
 My uncle was an oysterman.
 He was 6'8" 260 pounds.
 He had to lift tongs down into the riverbed.
 I knew I couldn't do that.
-The other people around me were farmers.
+And the other people around me were farmers.
 They got up at four in the morning, worked till sundown.
 I didn't want to do that.
 But truck drivers, that looked exciting.
 So I grew up wanting to be a truck driver because that was the only thing I knew that looked different from what I didn't want to do.

 BOND: How did being a lawyer come to you?

 MARSH: When I was in high school I heard about Oliver Hill in Richmond.
-I was curious.
-A bunch of us went down to a court case in Richmond where he was arguing; he and Spot Robinson were arguing a case.
-I was impressed.
-I decided then that, "Hey, that's what I'd like to do!"
+And I was curious.
+And a bunch of us went down to a court case in Richmond where he was arguing -- he and Spot Robinson were arguing a case.
+And I was impressed.
+I decided then that, "Hey, that's what I'd like to do."
 As I continued, when I got to college I saw him again.
-I decided "I know that's what I want to do."
+I decided, "I know that's what I want to do."
 That's when I decided I wanted to be a civil rights lawyer.

 BOND: You saw him in the Assembly.

 MARSH: But that was later when I was a senior in college.
 Virginia was a year and a half after Brown, Virginia was in the middle of this massive resistance effort.
-I read in the paper that the General Assembly was going to consider a plan to frustrate desegregation.
+And I read in the paper that the General Assembly was going to consider a plan to frustrate desegregation.
 So I went down and testified.
-I was the only student, and there were 36 adults.
+I was the only student, and there were thirty-six adults.
 I represented the student government of Virginia Union University.
-Mr. Hill represented the state NAACP state conference.
+Mr. Hill represented the state NAACP -- state conference.
 He was masterful.
 He was already at his best.
-I mean there was 140 legislators, all men, all white men, all elderly white men.
+I mean, there was one hundred and forty legislators, all men, all white men, all elderly white men.
 No women, no young people.
-They were assembled in one room in what they call a Joint Session.
+And they were assembled in one room in what they call a Joint Session.
 Mr. Hill stood there and shook his fist and dared them to pass these laws.
-I was frightened frankly.
-I said "What is he doing?"
-Then when he'd bang his fists on a desk and said "If you do this, we're gonna beat you."
+And I was frightened frankly.
+I said, "What is he doing?"
+And then when he'd bang his fists on a desk and said, "If you do this, we're gonna beat you."
 I looked for a place to hide because I knew they were going to haul him away.
 But he was intent and his temple was throbbing.
-Whenever Oliver gets excited his temple starts throbbing.
+And whenever Oliver gets excited his temple starts throbbing.
 It was a masterful speech.
 So I got up and made my speech on behalf of the student body.
 When I finished Oliver came over and patted me on the shoulder.
-Said "Good talk, young man."
-Said "What are you going to do when you grow up?"
-He said I said, "Well, I want to be a lawyer."
-He said "Well, why don't you come and work with me?
+Said, "Good talk, young man."
+Said, "What are you going to do when you grow up?"
+He said -- I said, "Well, I want to be a lawyer."
+He said, "Well, why don't you come and work with me?
 I need some help."
 I was a college student.
-I said okay, and we shook hands.
+I said, "Okay," and we shook hands.
 I had a job.
 Little did I know, that was my future law partner.